 In order to observe the real life of British, it is necessary to get away from big cities like London and visit the countryside.
 When you visit these villages, some of which are really small, you will get away from the hustle and bustle of the big cities and feel at peace.
 If you are in England only for touristic purposes, I suggest you get away from London and see a few villages.
 It gives you the opportunity to observe the real life of the British people in these villages.
 So which villages should you see?
-Here are The 5 Most Beautiful Villages in England
+Here are The 5 Most Beautiful Villages in Britain

-The 5 Most Beautiful Villages in England
+The 5 Most Beautiful Villages in Britain

 When you say village, don’t think of getting away from civilization.
 The thing that surprised me the most in these villages was that there was a social life even in villages with 10-20 houses.
 There are all kinds of opportunities from cafeteria to pub, from school to theater.
 When this is the case, most people prefer to live in villages, as it is safer and is no different from metropolitan cities.